Superintendents and Bishops

 One time Bishop McConnell and his wife attended Manito without warning.
 He came to the first service.
 It was a Sunday we had encouraged everyone to come to the second service.
 Only the stubborn ones came to the first service.
 I had a dialogue sermon and Bishop Cal participated.
 I think he enjoyed it.

-I planned to retire from Manito in 2002, but I changed my mind.
+I planned to retire from the ministry while at Manito in 2002, but I changed my mind.
 Now I had no allies on the cabinet, bishop or superintendent.
 Perhaps even some resentment of the great appointment given to me by Bishop Calvin McConnell.
 I had indicated I was in no hurry to move in 2000 and that I would not move to a smaller church.
 (400 members).
 In two weeks, my appointment to Stanwood UMC was announced.
 The cabinet was unable to assign a pastor to Manito and they were without a pastor for one year.
 Almost unforgivable.
 No, it was unforgiveable.

 When I was introduced to Stanwood UMC, the superintendent knew nothing about me, except what I told her minutes prior to the introduction.
 I was not impressed.
 The price I paid for having Calvin McConnell “take care of me”.